CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/GettingStarted.md

 1. If we return to our previously created **b_IADLake** lakehouse item (either by selecting it on the left side rail if still open or by returning to the workspace item list to open), we can confirm that the **Holidays.csv** file has been added to the **Files** section.
 Selecting the file will allow you to get a preview of the data, ensuring that the data has been ingested correctly.

+    **Note:** If the contents are not yet visible, navigate to the Home tab and select the Refresh icon to start the metadata sync process and update the lakehouse viewer content.

     ![Copy output succeeded](./Media/lakehouse-files-holidays.png)

 ### Pipeline expression builder